-

 A bill of sale may also be used, and is a good proof of record for the transaction.

 Sellers are required to notify DMV within 10 days of selling a vehicle.
-You should complete the online notice of sale or submit a completed notice of sale to the DMV at the following address:
+You should complete the online notice of sale or submit a completed Notice of Sale or Transfer of a Vehicle (Form 735-6890) to the DMV at the following address:

 Selling a Vehicle Without a Title

 Depending on the year of the vehicle, the DMV has different ways to proceed if you want to sell a vehicle whose title you have lost.
-Contact the DMV for specific instructions based on your situation.
-In general, you will need to apply for a duplicate title before initiating a sale; visit our Registration FAQs section to find out how.
+Contact the Oregon DMV for specific instructions based on your situation.
+In general, you will need to apply for a duplicate title before initiating a sale.

 Selling a Vehicle Without a Registration